tradecloud/tradecloud-docs-api-v2/shipment/buyer/receive/README.md

 * `buyerShipment`: the buyer side header part of the shipment, see [Buyer shipment header](#buyer-shipment-header)
 * `loadCarriers`: a list of all the load carriers in this shipment, each load carrier containing shipment lines, see [Load carrier](#load-carrier)
 * `lines`: a list of all the shipment lines, not loaded in a load carrier, see [Shipment line](#shipment-line)
-* `locations`: the departure, next destination and final destination locations of a shipment, see [Shipment locations](#shipment-locations)
+* `locations`: the departure and destination locations with arrival and departure date/times, see [Shipment locations](#shipment-locations)
 * `meta`: meta information about the shipment, see [Shipment meta information](#shipment-meta-information)

 ### Shipment identifiers